 \subsection{Thought Length}

 Table \ref{tab:stats-length} and Figure \ref{fig:length-dist} show the statistics and distributions of thought lengths, respectively.
 We used the Llama-3-8B-Instruct tokenizer to count tokens.
-The number of tokens in thoughts generated by SoO prefixing is generally larger than CoT prefixing on ToMATO but is smaller than CoT prefixing on ToMBench.
-Meanwhile, SoO prefixing improved ToM performance on both ToMATO and ToMBench.
-These findings also support that SoO prefixing does not rely solely on lengthening thoughts and scaling inference costs \cite{snell2024scaling} to improve ToM performance.
+The number of tokens in thoughts generated by SoO prefilling is generally larger than CoT prefilling on ToMATO but is smaller than CoT prefilling on ToMBench.
+Meanwhile, SoO prefilling improved ToM performance on both ToMATO and ToMBench.
+These findings also support that SoO prefilling does not rely solely on lengthening thoughts and scaling inference costs \cite{snell2024scaling} to improve ToM performance.